conventional-changelog/conventional-changelog/README.md

 Type: `string` [Possible values](presets)

-A set of options of a popular project so you don't have to define everything in options, context, gitRawCommitsOpts, parserOpts or writerOpts manually.
-The preset values can be overwritten.
+It's recommended to use a preset so you don't have to define everything yourself.

+Defaults to 'standard'.

 ##### pkg

 Type: `object`

+An object representing package.json.

 ###### path

 Type: `string` Default: `'package.json'`

-The location of your "package.json".

-###### transform

-Type: `function` Default: grab the version (without leading 'v') from tag and format date.

-A function that takes `package.json` data as the argument and returns the modified data.
-Note this is performed before normalizing package.json data.
-Useful when you need to add a leading 'v' to your version or modify your repository url, etc.

 ##### append

 Type: `boolean` Default: `false`

-Should the log be appended.
+Should the log be appended to existing data?
+Default: prepend.

 ##### releaseCount